AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Session 11.md

 - [ ] Lyrean Linen - Ask for cloth dyed "Whitestone green" to access suude (narcotic) and other black market concoctions
 - [ ] Step Aside - Say "pardon my steps as I pass through" to gain access to the safehouse
 - [ ] [Laurin Ophidas](https://5e.tools/bestiary.html#laurin%20ophidas_crcotn) is a disgraced member of the Cerberus Assembly, an organization of spellcasters in the Dwendalian Empire in Wildemount.
 He fled from that organization after stealing a [staff of the adder](https://5e.tools/items.html#staff%20of%20the%20adder_dmg) from a superior.
 Convinced that the assembly's assassins are pursuing him, Ophidas is trying to locate other Zehir cultists in the city who will protect him.
 His search is not going well.
+- [ ] The elephant figurine was infected with ruidium during its time in Cael Morrow, and that substance has warped its magical properties.
+- [ ]

 ##  Develop fantastic locations